paynesa/locating-word-referents/README.md

 This code currently optimizes Pursuit without Sampling but can easily be edited to optimize Pursuit with Sampling by changing both boolean values in the file to `True`.

-To find the optimal parameters for the Modified Cross-Situational learner, runn `python3 optimize_xsit.py`
+To find the optimal parameters for the Modified Cross-Situational learner, run `python3 optimize_xsit.py`